KULeuvenNeuromechanics/PredSim/App/README.md

 After changing the .mlap file, you can export the app to a .m file; that is easier to use.

 Run the exported .m file and see if it works.

+# Simulating

+Specifics using the GUI
+- Groep: give your group name, this will be the subfolder where results will be stored
+- Modelnaam: this name should be unique for each model.
+I.e. if changeing model length or model mass you should give a new name.